 Kentucky lawmakers have held that the consumption of alcohol rather than the serving of alcohol is the proximate cause of alcohol-related accidents and injuries.
 Still, in some situations, an accident victim may have a right to sue a bar, tavern, restaurant or another licensed alcohol vendor that served alcohol to an obviously intoxicated person who then got behind the wheel and caused a drunk driving accident.

-An experienced drunk driving accident attorney at Becker Law Office can review the specific details of your accident and discuss whether you have a right to sue the driver who caused your accident.
+A skilled attorney at Becker Law Office can review the specific details of your drunk driving accident case and discuss whether you have a right to sue the driver who caused your accident.
 Call for a free and confidential case review.

 If you have been harmed in a drunk driving accident, the drunk driver and his or her insurance carrier may be legally responsible for compensating you for the following types of expenses and losses: